53-1-203. Powers and duties of department of corrections. (1) The department of corrections shall:

 (ii) for the expansion of treatment facilities or programs previously established by contract through a competitive procurement process;

 (iii) for the establishment and maintenance of residential methamphetamine treatment programs; and

-(iv) for the admission, custody, transfer, and release of persons in department programs except as otherwise provided by law;
+(iv) for the admission, custody, transfer, and release of persons in department programs and state prisons, as defined in 53-30-101, except as otherwise provided by law;

 (b) subject to the functions of the department of administration, lease or purchase lands for use by correctional facilities and classify those lands to determine those that may be most profitably used for agricultural purposes, taking into consideration the needs of all correctional facilities for the food products that can be grown or produced on the lands and the relative value of agricultural programs in the treatment or rehabilitation of the persons confined in correctional facilities;

 (c) contract with private, nonprofit Montana corporations or, pursuant to the Montana Community Corrections Act, with community corrections facilities or programs or local or tribal governments to establish and maintain:

 (i) prerelease and treatment centers for purposes of preparing inmates of a Montana prison who are within 14 months of parole eligibility or discharge for release into the community, providing an alternative placement for offenders who have violated parole or probation, and providing a sentencing option for felony offenders pursuant to 46-18-201.
 The centers shall provide a less restrictive environment than the prison while maintaining adequate security.
 The centers must be operated in coordination with other department correctional programs.
 This subsection does not affect the department's authority to operate and maintain prerelease or treatment centers.